barborik/geck/README.md

 ### SYNTAX
 hybrid Intel and AT&T syntax
-you scream at the assembler, so the source is strictly in ALL CAPS!!!
+you scream at the assembler, so the source is strictly ALL CAPS!!!
 ```
 MOV (%BX), $2
 ```